 Communications: Running the sound board and screen is this team’s primary job.
 Let us know if you’d like to help!

-Music for Worship Services (contact Clarice Blanchard): If you play piano or organ, or would like to provide special music during a worship service, we can use your help.
-Contact Clarice and let her know your skills and interests, and which service you prefer to attend.
+Music for Worship Services: If you play piano or organ, or would like to provide special music during a worship service, we can use your help.
+Contact the office, 515-462-4270 and let us know your skills and interests, and which service you prefer to attend.

 St. Paul Choir (contact Sue Hansen): Our choir meets once a week for practice on Wednesday evenings at 7:00, or after the evening worship service during Advent and Lent.
 Adults and young adults are welcome to jump in at any time, no need to wait for the next year!
 They sing at alternating services, first and second, during the school year (September through May) and take a break during the summer months.
 They perform two cantatas per year, at Christmas and Easter.